Federal Aid Changes

 Loan Eligibility

-- The elimination of the Direct Graduate PLUS Loan for graduate/professional students who begin their degree programs on or after July 1, 2026.
+- The elimination of the Direct Graduate PLUS Loan for graduate/professional students who have not previously had a Direct loan disbursed for their current program prior to July 1, 2026.

 - Legacy provisions protect many current borrowers (prior to July 1, 2026).
-See “Current Student” FAQs below for more information.
+See FAQs below for more information.

 - New limits on Direct Unsubsidized Loans for graduate and professional programs beginning July 1, 2026:

-- Annual limits will be prorated if a student is enrolled less than full-time.
+- Annual limits will adjust if a student is enrolled less than full time.

 Loan Repayment